calumaxs/TAPAS/README.md

 ## Citation

 If you use TAPAS in your research, please cite this work.
-A manuscript describing and validating TAPAS has been submitted to the journal Royal Society Open Science.
 Citation details will be updated after publication.

-> Carraturo G., Matarrelli B., Keller P.E., Bevilacqua V., Sibilano E., Brunetti A., Brattico E., Carlomagno F. (in review).
-TAPAS: A Mobile App for Individual and Joint Finger-Tapping in Multi-person Behavioral and Neurophysiological Research.
-Royal Society Open Science.

 ## License